007revad/Synology_HDD_db/README.md

 * Checks if there is a newer version of this script and offers to download it for you.
   * The new version available messages time out so they don't prevent the script running if it is scheduled to run unattended.

-**Planned updates:**
-* Allow unsupported M.2 drives for use as volumes in DSM 7.2 (for models that supported M.2 volumes).

 ### Download the script

 See <a href=images/how_to_download.png/>How to download the script</a> for the easiest way to download the script.